Quick Start#

 Installation#

-Feature-engine is a Python 3 package and works well with 3.7 or later.
-Earlier versions are not compatible with the latest versions of Python numerical computing libraries.
+Feature-engine is a Python 3 package and works well with 3.9 or later.
+You can install

 $ pip install feature-engine